damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 See [1:42](https://youtu.be/m0nYHPue5RU?t=102) in the video for a quick demo of Auto Deploy, as it is available in GitLab 8.15.

 For this first iteration, we ship Auto Deploy with a template for deploying to an external OpenShift cluster.
-You can use any Heroku buildpack to create the
-Docker image (thanks to [Herokuish](https://github.com/gliderlabs/herokuish)) or provide your own Dockerfile.
+We use [Herokuish](https://github.com/gliderlabs/herokuish) and Heroku Buildpacks to package your application into a Docker Image that then is deployed to Kubernetes on Openshift.
 We want to add support for more container schedulers and cloud platforms later (vanilla Kubernetes cluster, Mesos, Docker Swarm).
 Contributions are very welcome in [our template repository](https://gitlab.com/gitlab-org/gitlab-ci-yml).

 > [Documentation link](link)